kizniche/Mycodo/docs/Functions.md

 if measurement != None and 20 < measurement < 30:
     self.run_action("{uiop5678}")

-# Example 5, test two measurements and convert Edge Input from 0 or 1 to True or False
+# Example 5, test two measurements, convert Edge Input from 0/1 to True/False
 measure_1 = self.condition("{asdf1234}")
 measure_2 = self.condition("{hjkl5678}")
 if None not in [measure_1, measure_2]: